Caliraja stellulata: Description

 Caliraja stellulata skates have a row of strong spines along their mid-dorsal lines.
 They also have large spines on their shoulder girdles.
 A row of small spines is located on the inner edge of the orbit.
 Clusters of moderate spines are also located along the edge of the pectoral fin.
 Starry skate males also have a large spine.
 The dorsal and caudal fins are small; the anal fin is absent.
 The pectoral fins are broad and attached to the snout and incorporated with the body.
 Pelvic fins are large and deeply notched.
 Starry skates have a horizontal, fleshy ridge from either side of the ventral surface to the tail; this is more prominent in the posterior.
-R. stellulata is a grayish brown color with numerous dark spots of various sizes scattered on its body with a weakly marked eye spots that is often present at the base of the pectoral fins.
+C. stellulata is a grayish brown color with numerous dark spots of various sizes scattered on its body with a weakly marked eye spots that is often present at the base of the pectoral fins.